PostHog/posthog.com/contents/handbook/people/offboarding.md

 Offboarding team members is a sensitive time.
 The aim of this policy is to create transparency around how this process works.

-Very infrequently, we may have long term contractors working for PostHog, acting essentially like a permanent employee.
+Very infrequently, we may have long-term contractors working for PostHog, acting essentially like a permanent employee.
 In this case, the process below is exactly the same.
 This offboarding policy *does not* apply to regular contractors who are doing short term work for us.

 ## Voluntary departure